acani/acani.github.com/opportunity/index.md

 - Facebook is great for keeping in touch with friends, but it's not for meeting new people.
 - Meetup is cool for groups, but it's not for one-to-one get togethers.
-- Craigslist works for finding apartments & strippers, but it's sketchy & old-school.
+- Craigslist works for finding apartments & strippers, but it's old-school & sketchy.
 - Grindr is really cool for gay guys, but what about everyone else?

 ## Technologies